-After a motorcycle crash, you may feel quite a bit of pain from the areas of abrasions and road rash.
+After a motorcycle crash, you may feel quite a bit of pain from the areas of skin abrasion and road rash injuries.
 Sometimes this pain can mask greater injuries.
 Take the time to stretch your body and joints and check for areas of swelling and bruising.
 If you notice any excessive swelling, physical deformity, or the inability to smoothly maneuver your joints, head to the emergency room for treatment.

 There are a number of road rash treatments, depending upon the severity.
 The best road rash treatment for severe cases or a rash over a large part of your body is probably found at the hospital or doctor’s office.
 In some cases, you can use home remedies and traditional first aid methods to reduce your pain and heal your injuries.
 In more severe cases, a visit to your doctor or even the emergency room is required.

 Extensive cases or road rash on the face requires immediate medical attention.
 In the most severe cases, skin grafting may be necessary.
 Prompt medical care is important if road rash occurs on sensitive areas of the body.

 Here Are Some Tips for the Best Treatment of Road Rash at Home:

 1. Cleanliness is critical when you are dealing with road rash.
 Wash your hands thoroughly and consider wearing gloves when treating your road rash.
 Without properly cleaning your hands, you can transfer bacteria into the open wound which can lead to infection.
 Also, sterilize any tool like tweezers before using it to remove debris from the wound.